-- We’re all interdependent and go further when we support each other.
+- We’re all interdependent and go further when we support one another.

-- Non-disabled people should feel grateful they don’t have disabilities.
-This perpetuates hierarchies of us versus them, continuing the marginalization of people with disabilities.
+- Nondisabled people should feel grateful they don’t have disabilities.
+This perpetuates hierarchies of us versus them, continuing the marginalization of the disabled.

-- Successful people with disabilities overcame their disabilities.
+- Successful disabled people overcame their disabilities.
 When the media portrays the problem as the disability, society is not encouraged to change.
 The biggest barriers exist not in the person, but in the physical, social, and digital environment.
-People with disabilities and their communities, succeed when the community decides to dismantle digital, attitudinal, and physical barriers.
+Disabled people and their communities succeed when the community decides to dis- mantle digital, attitudinal, and physical barriers.

-- Flat, one-dimensional portrayals of people with disabilities.
-Stories that reduce a person to just a disabled person encourages potential employers, teachers, and other community members to similarly reduce the person to just a disability.
-We are all diverse and participate in multiple communities, and flat stories actually make it harder to participate in many communities.
+- Flat, one-dimensional portrayals of disabled people.
+Stories that reduce a person to just their disability encourage potential employers, teachers, and other community members to similarly reduce the person to just a disability.

-- Avoid victimizing language when describing medical conditions and other aspects of the disability experience.
+- Victimizing Language.
+Avoid victimizing language when describing medical conditions and other aspects of the dis- ability experience.
 E.g., “She is blind” is neutral, but, “She suffers from blindness” encourages pity.

-- Avoid using the phrases “special needs,” “differently abled,” and person-first language like, “person with a visual impairment.”
-These linguistic gymnastics perpetuate stigma.
+- Jumping through hoops to avoid saying “disability” and re- lated words.
+Linguistic gymnastics such as “special needs” and “differently abled” perpetuate stigma.
 We plainly state other human characteristics.
 We write, “She is a girl,” rather than, “She has a special gender.”
 The words we use to discuss disability should similarly be straightforward.
-Tiptoeing around our differences is also cumbersome.
-E.g., “He uses a wheelchair,” compared to, “He is a person who uses a wheelchair.”
-Keep it simple and just say “disability” or the specific disability.
-The word disability has some great connotations: civil rights, Stevie Wonder, Stephen Hawking, innovation, and more.
-Society will move away from the stigma associated with the word if we promote more positive disability stories.
+Tip- toeing around our differences is also more cumbersome.
+E.g., “He is a person who uses a wheelchair,” compared to “He uses a wheelchair.”
+Keep it simple and just say “disability” and related words.

-- Spotlight the voices of people with disabilities.
-Stories about disability have a disturbing pattern of marginalizing disabled voices in favor of the voices of the non-disabled parent, teacher, friend, etc. Practice focusing the story’s attention on the perspective of the person with a disability rather than the perspective of the non-disabled person.
+- Spotlight disabled voices.
+Stories about disability have a disturbing pattern of marginalizing disabled voices in favor of the voices of the nondisabled parent, teacher, friend, etc. Practice focusing the story’s attention on the perspective of the disabled person rather than the nondisabled person.

-- Avoid assumptions and ask questions.
+- Avoid assumptions.
 Many disability myths are so deeply entrenched in our culture that people assume them to be true.
 Should you use blind, partially sighted, low vision, hard of sight, or legally blind?
-Ask the person being described rather than making assumptions.
+Ask the person being de- scribed rather than making assumptions.

-- Challenge yourself to create a disability story without using the word inspiration.
+- Challenge yourself to create a disability story without using the word “inspiration.”
 The overuse of the word, especially for the most trivial things, has dulled its meaning.
 People sometimes even use the word as a disguise for pity.
-For example, “You inspire me to stop complaining about my problems because I should feel grateful I don’t have yours.”
-Messages that perpetuate us versus them hierarchies contribute to marginalization.
+E.g., “You inspire me to stop complaining about my problems because I should feel grateful I don’t have yours.”
+Messages that perpetuate us-versus-them hierarchies contribute to marginalization.
 Engage audiences by moving beyond the inspiration cliche.

 - Provide audio descriptions so that blind individuals can access the visual content.
-Audio descriptions are spoken narrations of key visual information that is inserted during pauses in the dialog.
+Audio descriptions are spoken narrations of key visual information that is inserted during pauses in the dialogue.